Emmely2008/Sitecore_10_NET_Developer_Certification_Exam/README.md

 Walkthrough: Using the [Getting Started template](https://doc.sitecore.com/xp/en/developers/100/developer-tools/walkthrough--using-the-getting-started-template.html)

-# Installing & Managing Sitecore Experience Platform 10
 Note: More information about [Sitecore roles](https://doc.sitecore.com/en/developers/101/platform-administration-and-architecture/roles-overview.html) is available in Sitecore documentation.
 Note: More information about [Sitecore XP roles](https://doc.sitecore.com/en/developers/100/platform-administration-and-architecture/experience-platform-roles.html) is available in Sitecore documentation.

+# Installing & Managing Sitecore Experience Platform 10

-## Sitecore architecture & containers (45m)
+## Single 1: Sitecore architecture & containers
+### Tutorial: Review Sitecore architecture
+### Video: Introduction to Sitecore Forms and Email Experience Manager
+### Tutorial: Get started with Sitecore containers
+### Walkthrough: How to launch your Sitecore environment in Docker

 Docker Compose files for each Sitecore topology are included in the Sitecore Container Support Package that you can download from [https://dev.sitecore.com](https://dev.sitecore.com/).
 Step 2: Download and extract or clone the Docker Examples repository found here to [C:/sitecore/docker-examples](https://github.com/Sitecore/docker-examples).
 Alternatively, you can follow instructions on the [SitecoreDockerTools](https://sitecore.myget.org/gallery/sc-powershell) MyGet page.

-## Sitecore Experience Platform installation, updates, & upgrades (45m)
+## Single 2: Sitecore Experience Platform installation, updates, & upgrades
+### Tutorial: Preparing, configuring, and installing XP0
+### Video: Performing a Sitecore XP0 installation
+### Tutorial: Manage updates and upgrades for Sitecore XP
+### Podcast: Tips for seamless product updates and upgrades

 Note: More information about the [Update Center](https://doc.sitecore.com/en/developers/100/platform-administration-and-architecture/the-update-center.html) is available in Sitecore documentation.

-## Performance maximization, health monitoring, & Sitecore support (45m)
+## Single 3: Performance maximization, health monitoring, & Sitecore support

+### Tutorial: Performance maximization and health monitoring
+### Podcast: Tips for maintaining optimal Sitecore product performance
+### Tutorial: Working with Sitecore support
+### Walkthrough: Submitting a Sitecore support case

 All strategies delivered with Sitecore are defined in the Sitecore.ContentSearch configuration files.
 If you would like additional information, this [article](https://doc.sitecore.com/en/developers/101/platform-administration-and-architecture/index-update-strategies.html) can supplement the details provided in this guide.